newrelic/release-toolkit/contrib/ohi-release-notes/README.md

 All parameters are optional:
   * `excluded-dirs` exclude commits whose changes only impact files in specified dirs relative to repository root.
 Defaults to ".github".
+  * `excluded-files` Exclude commits whose changes only impact files in specified files relative to repository root.
+Defaults to "".
+  * `included-dirs` Only scan commits scoping at least one file in any of the following comma-separated directories
+  * `included-files` Only scan commits scoping at least one file in the following comma-separated list
   * `fail-if-held` fails if the held toggle is active
   * `dictionary` sets the link dependency dictionary.
 Defaults to ".github/rt-dictionary.yaml".